-Hamilton, Montana May 6, 2022
+Hamilton, Montana April 28, 2023

-Your vote is important so please act today!
+\ Your vote is important so please act today! \

-Important Notice regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders of Local Bounti Corporation to be Held on June 21, 2022
+Important Notice regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders of Local Bounti Corporation To Be Held on June 20, 2023

-Whether or not you plan to attend the annual meeting, we encourage you to vote and submit your proxy by internet or by mail.
-For additional instructions on voting by telephone or the internet, please refer to your proxy card.
+Whether or not you plan to attend the annual meeting, we encourage you to vote and submit your proxy by the internet, telephone, or mail.
+For additional instructions on voting by the internet or telephone, please refer to your proxy card.
 To vote and submit your proxy by mail, please complete, sign, and date the enclosed proxy card and return it in the enclosed envelope.
 If you attend the Annual Meeting, you may revoke your proxy and vote virtually.
 If you hold your shares through an account with a brokerage firm, bank, or other nominee, please follow the instructions you receive from your account manager to vote your shares.